niconi19/LLM-Conversation-Safety/README.md

   - Huachuan Qiu, Shuai Zhang, Anqi Li, Hongliang He, Zhenzhong Lan
   - Repo: https://github.com/qiuhuachuan/latent-jailbreak
   - Summary:
-    - Translate the original question into a language domain where LLM's security capabilities are weak, to evade LLM's security scrutiny.
+    - Translating the original question into a language domain where LLM's security capabilities are weak, to evade LLM's security scrutiny.

-    - Construct a dataset for a latent jailbreak.
+    - Constructed a dataset for a latent jailbreak.

 - [DeepInception: Hypnotize Large Language Model to Be Jailbreaker](https://arxiv.org/abs/2311.03191)